-Yoga has always been – and I hope will always be – a seminal part of my life.
-I started long before I had children and it’s pretty normal that at the end of a class, I’ll find myself reflecting that yoga is basically my religion.
-I wasn’t sure how I’d fit my practice in once I became a mother but have found that far from letting it fall by the wayside, it’s actually now not just about doing it to keep me in shape physically, it’s also about the head space gained when I step into the yoga studio (ideal scenario) or roll out my own mat in our living room with lego and littles at my side (more typical scenario), and increasingly it’s about the fun to be had involving the children.
-So here’s how I have kept it up amidst the mini people in my world – there should be something here for mums with young children of all ages from pregnancy, to newborn days right up to toddler time.
+Yoga has always been a seminal part of my life.
+It blows my mind that all you need is your body – no fancy equipment or posh activewear (you should see what I wear to yoga…).
+I started practising long before I had children and can’t see a day when I’ll ever stopI wasn’t sure how I’d fit my practice in once I became a mother but have found that far from letting it fall by the wayside, it’s actually now not just about doing it to keep me in shape physically, it’s also about the head space gained when I step into the yoga studio (ideal scenario) or roll out my own mat in our living room with lego and littles at my side (more typical).
+Increasingly too, it’s about the fun to be had involving our children.
+So here’s how I’ve kept it up amidst the mini people in my world – there should be something here for mums with children of all ages from pregnancy, to newborn to pre school years.

 1. Explore online yoga classes

 I’m a huge fan of online exercise classes in general (this dude is one of my go tos) but it was when I was pregnant with Jack that I started exploring online pregnancy yoga classes.
 They’re just a great way to quickly fit some exercise in without leaving your house or even getting dressed (this is what those old pants are for, mamas ?) which let’s face it, when it’s snowing outside and your bump is the size of a beach ball, is an hugely appealing.
 I love Yoga with Adrienne and the Tonic Useful Yoga series with Steffy White.
 I still refer to these sites for non pregnancy yoga – they have classes and series for all types of practice, mood, goal and length of time.
 So whether I’m wanting some specific morning yoga or am looking for some stress relief, you can find some amazing classes online.